LucasPlacentino/Calido/README.md

 A *Make it smart with Nordic Thingy:91 (Electromaker.io)* contest project.

 ## Use
-Calido was built to monitor and control a house temperature, humidity and overall air quality and its heating system, to control other smart-home devices and to notify the user.
+Calido was built to monitor and control a house temperature, humidity, vibrations and overall air quality and its heating system, to control other smart-home devices and to notify the user.

 It can send data via MQTT to Home Assistant for user monitoring and automations.

+Calido can also use its BLE to fetch data from external sensors.

+Calido can send signal via its GPIOs to relays, to turn on and off home heating and cooling.

-Data can be sent to Edge impulse to process it, it could for example examine vibrations data to predict earthquakes.
+Data can be sent to Edge Impulse to process it, it could for example be trained with vibrations data to predict earthquakes.

 ## Set up
-Have your MQTT Broker, *...
-WIP ...*
+Have your MQTT Broker ...
+WIP ...

-Connect Edge impulse *...
-WIP ...*
+Connect Edge Impulse ...
+WIP ...

 ## UI